Understand how applications work. See:

 Have your Test Scores Sent

-Unofficial Reports (some schools; here's how to find out)A few colleges accept unofficial scores directly from the student.
+Unofficial Reports (some schools)A few colleges accept unofficial scores directly from the student.
 Accepted reporting methods vary by school.
-Check the fine print on each college's website and refer to:Please note that you will have to provide official test score reports when requested and during the enrollment process.Never lie about scores or anything else on college applications.
+Check the fine print on each college's website and refer to:Your college may let you simply fill in the scores on your application, or they may want a screen shot or the PDF report from the testing agency.
+Following the college's instructions is an excellent way to demonstrate that you care about their particulars.
+Submitting things in ways they do not want you to is not a great indicator.Even if you are able to submit unofficial report, you may have to provide official test score reports when requested and during the enrollment process.Never lie about scores or anything else on college applications.
 You will be found out and any acceptance will be rescinded.

 If you have a College Board fee waiver, you can send scores to an unlimited number of colleges, even schools that aren’t members of the Coalition at no cost.